 First, choose your airline…

-Most airlines have a weight limit—Virgin America and Jetblue, along with a few others, have a 20 pound limit, including the weight of the carrier.
-The carrier weighs about 1.5-2 lbs.
+Most airlines have a weight limit.
+Virgin America and Jetblue, along with a few others, have a 20 pound limit, including the weight of the carrier.
+The carrier weighs about 1.5. – 2 lbs.
 Fira is 14 lbs so we never have a problem and she fits very comfortably inside the Sherpa Carrier.

 To bring your dog in-cabin, most airlines charge $100-125 each way for a “pet ticket” and all you need to do is bring them in an airline-approved carrier (Sherpa Medium) as a carry-on.
-To read specifically about flying with a french bulldog, go to wtfrenchie.com.

 What to bring…

-About a week before you fly, make sure to go to your vet and get a health certificate.
-This certificate just says that your pet is up to date on shots and is healthy to travel.
-It will take less than 10 minutes at the vet and they usually charge $50-80 (however much the vet charges for an office visit).
+If you’re flying international, make sure to go to your vet and get a health certificate.
+This certificate says that your pet is up to date on shots, is healthy to travel and will bypass the country’s quarantine laws.

-Some airlines don’t require a health certificate anymore so be sure to check with your airline.
+Most domestic airlines don’t require a health certificate anymore so be sure to check with your airline.